 Status: Disk Space and Hard Drive Status

-The Status page displays the percentage of your Secure Remote Access Appliance's hard drive space that is in use.
+The Status page displays the percentage of your B Series Appliance's hard drive space that is in use.

 The B300 uses a Redundant Array of Independent Disks to back up your data.
-RAID 6 is used to allow the appliance to lose up to 2 of its 4 drives without any data loss.
+RAID 6 is used to allow the B Series Appliance to lose up to 2 of its 4 drives without any data loss.
 In the event of a failure, remove the corrupted drive and contact BeyondTrust for a return maintenance authorization and repair or replacement drive.
-When you replace the damaged drive, the appliance automatically rebuilds the RAID using the new drive.
-You do not need to power off the appliance when replacing drives.
+When you replace the damaged drive, the B Series Appliance automatically rebuilds the RAID using the new drive.
+You do not need to power off the B Series Appliance when replacing drives.

 The B400 has two sets of logical Redundant Array of Independent Disks (RAID) disks.
 This RAID configuration includes eight physical disk drives configured into two logical RAID drives: A RAID 1 configuration that is logical disk 0, and a RAID 6 configuration that is logical disk 1.